-A significant role in the narrative is played by dreams and visions of Emil Boyev, which, like in life, inform both the hero and the reader which thoughts, images and persons wander in the subconscious of a brave intelligence officer, torment his conscience, do not give him rest, but, however, can not penetrate into his stream of consciousness when it is actively working and therefore can repel heavy reflections, sad pictures, painful memories.
-Most often, dreams and imagination draw him a meeting with the leaders of his reconnaissance mission, during which Boyev usually is forced to justify himself, then defend his methods of work, and then, at the end of the novel, he is already discussed in the past, as perished at the hands of villains from the "Zodiac", that is, the CIA, while performing a dangerous task in the very den of enemies.
+A significant role in the narration is played by the dreams and visions of Emil Boyev, which, like in life, inform both the hero and the reader which thoughts, images, and persons wander in the subconscious of a brave intelligence officer, torment his conscience, do not give him rest, but, nevertheless, cannot penetrate into his mindflow when it actively works and therefore can repel heavy reflections, sad pictures, painful memories.
+Most often, dreams and imagination draw him meetings with the leaders of his reconnaissance mission, during which Boyev, as a rule, is forced first to justify himself, then defend his methods of work.
+At the end of the novel at such a meeting, he is already discussed at all, like the one who died at the hands of the villains from the Zodiac, that is, the CIA, while performing a dangerous task in the very den of enemies.

-A separate line in the story is the relationship between Boyev and women.
-At the beginning of the novel he meets Anna Ferrari, the mistress of Karlo Morandi, an official of the Venetian branch of the Zodiac firm.
-The author spends quite a lot of time describing a fleeting novel with Anna.
-At the second parrt of the novel he meets Edith, the secretary of Boyev who now is acting under the name of Maurice Rolland.
-In fact Edit was a GDR intelligence officer Doris Holt.
-Above his friends, Emil often teases, and these ridicules somewhat clarify the gloomy tone of the narrative.
-However, if in the case of Anna Ferrari the romance develops strictly according to plan, revolves mainly around the money spent on it and focuses on trying to find out everything that Boyev needs to learn about the activities of Morandi, then the same romance with Edith leads Emil to something much more.
-This woman causes him a lot of tender feelings that especially flare up in the heart of the Bulgarian knight of the raincoat and dagger on the rainy street during a passionate kiss, the need for which was dictated by considerations of conspiracy, and at the time of parting with Edith, or rather already opened by the scout Doris, at the station at the very end of the book.
-It becomes clear that a cold-blooded intelligence officer carefully planning complex operations and fearlessly going to a desperate risk, deep inside, hides a sensitive and vulnerable nature, prone to sentimental experiences, nostalgia, memories of past happiness, regrets of the inability to return it.
-Through these pictures the author tells the reader that Boyev is a simple ordinary person, and not an unemotional robot that is deprived of the ability to feel, suffer, dream, experience.
+A separate line in the narration is formed by Boyev`s relationship with women.
+At the beginning of the novel, he flirts with Anna Ferrari, the mistress of Karlo Morandi, an official of the Venetian branch of the Zodiac firm.
+The author spends quite a lot of time describing a fleeting affair with Anna.
+At the end of the novel, he builds a relationship with Edith, the secretary of Boyev, acting under the name of Maurice Rolland, but in fact, Edith is GDR`s intelligence officer Doris Holt.
+Above his girlfriends, Emil often teases, and these ridicules lighten up somewhat basically gloomy and sullen tone of the narrative.
+However, if in the case of Anna Ferrari the love affair at work develops strictly according to plan, revolves mainly around the money spent on her and focuses on trying to find out everything that Boyev needs to learn about the activities of Morandi, then the same love affair at work with Edith turns into something more for Emil.